-- A safe, welcoming and stimulating learning environment in which every child can enjoy their learning. - Purposeful activities that maximise learners' confidence, progress and attainment, both in and out of school. - Rich, varied, creative and enjoyable activities, and experiences within and beyond the curriculum, that enable our children to develop skills for lifelong learning. - Positive and developmental feedback that promotes or enables enjoyable learning. - As a Gold Right Respecting School, an ethos that develops trust, social skills, independence, self-esteem, and caring supportive citizens.
+- A safe, welcoming and stimulating learning environment in which every child can enjoy their learning. - Purposeful activities that maximise learners' confidence, progress and attainment, both in and out of school. - Rich, varied, creative and enjoyable activities, and experiences within and beyond the National Curriculum, that enable our children to develop skills for lifelong learning. - Positive and developmental feedback that promotes or enables enjoyable learning. - An ethos that develops trust, social skills, independence, self-esteem, and caring supportive citizens.